AI in Medical Education

 Clinician-Scientist Trainee

-Ehsan Misaghi is a Clinician-Scientist Trainee at the University of Alberta working in the intersection of ophthalmology, genetics and artificial intelligence.
+Ehsan Misaghi is an MD/PhD Candidate at the University of Alberta working at the intersection of ophthalmology, genetics, and artificial intelligence.